Azure-Samples/avm-bicep-labs/labs/lab02/README.md

 nslookup "$($KeyVault.VaultName).vault.azure.net"
 ```

-- The returned value should be the Private IP address of the Key Vault.
+- :white_check_mark: The returned value should be the Private IP address of the Key Vault.
 Meaning that the data plane traffic to this Key Vault is using the Virtual Network.

 ---